-This version of the consolidated anual accounts is a free translation from the original, which is prepared in Spanish.
+This version of the annual accounts is a free translation from the original, which is prepared in Spanish.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
-However, in all matters of interpretation of information, views or opinions, the original language version of the consolidated financial statements takes precedence over this translation.
+However, in all matters of interpretation of information, views or opinions, the original language version of the annual accounts takes precedence over this translation.

-Consolidated Annual Accounts and at 31 December 2022 and Consolidated Management Report for the financial year 2022
+Annual Accounts and Management Report for the financial year ended on 31 December 2022

-CONTENTS OF CONSOLIDATED ANNUAL ACCOUNTS FOR THE FINANCIAL YEAR ENDED ON 31 DECEMBER 2022 OF ÁRIMA REAL ESTATE SOCIMI, S.A.
-AND SUBSIDIARIES
+CONTENTS OF THE ANNUAL ACCOUNTS FOR THE FINANCIAL YEAR ENDED ON 31 DECEMBER 2022